DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row.md

 Field | Type | Description
 ------|------|------------
-sortingEnabled | boolean | True if allows an end-user to change sorting by a column groupingEnabled | boolean | True if renders a component that toggles a column's grouping state direction? | 'asc' &#124; 'desc' | Specifies the column sort order if applied changeSortDirection | ({ keepOther: boolean }) | Changes column sort direction.
+sortingEnabled | boolean | If true, an end-user can change sorting by a column groupingEnabled | boolean | If true, a component that toggles a column's grouping state is rendered direction? | 'asc' &#124; 'desc' | Specifies the column sort order changeSortDirection | ({ keepOther: boolean }) | Changes column sort direction.
 Keeps existing sorting if `keepOther` is set to `true` groupByColumn | () => void | Toggles grouping for a column